IEG Company Updates

 EGBERT TAYLOR REPORTS GROWTH

-24th March 2020 Worcester-based container manufacturer, Egbert Taylor, has revealed business growth of 4.4 per cent after the firm boosted revenue from ยฃ12.8m in 2018 to ยฃ13.4m in 2019 and reported an EBITDA of ยฃ753,000.
-These positive results were achieved by focusing on โ€˜growing turnover, sustained gross margins and tight controls over operating costs and…
+24th March 2020 Worcester-based container manufacturer, Egbert Taylor, has revealed business growth of 4.4 per cent after the firm boosted revenue from £12.8m in 2018 to £13.4m in 2019 and reported an EBITDA of £753,000.
+These positive results were achieved by focusing on ‘growing turnover, sustained gross margins and tight controls over operating costs and overheads’, according to CEO Brendan Murphy.
+Egbert Taylor’s announcement comes as many UK manufacturers battle with supply chain issues and the inadequate provision of raw materials from overseas as a direct result of the Coronavirus pandemic.
+On reporting a positive year for the firm, Brendan…

 • EGBERT TAYLOR APPOINTS CHAIRMAN